nikrays/zapret2/docs/manual.en.md

 - arg: [standard reconstruct](#standard-reconstruct)
 - arg: [standard rawsend](#standard-rawsend)

 Sends a SYN,ACK packet before the SYN to confuse the DPI regarding the TCP connection direction.
 This attack is referred to in literature as "TCB turnaround."
-It breaks NAT—usage through NAT is impossible.
+It breaks NAT-usage through NAT is impossible.
 Usage on transit traffic requires nftables and POSTNAT mode.
 After a non-SYN packet passes, it performs an [instance cutoff](#instance_cutoff).
 It does not issue a verdict.

 ### synack_split